Fin Macleod, now head of security on a

 stormy Scottish seas on a winter's night" The Daily Record (read

-review) "May handles the plot,
+the full review) "May handles the plot,

 pace and characterization with a freshness and